 Your first thought for a money transfer may be your local bank.
 This is a reliable option, but you’re likely to pay more fees and receive a weaker exchange rate than a money transfer service.

 Many nationwide chain retailers and grocery stores have an exclusive area dedicated to providing money transfers using MoneyGram or Western Union.
 Typically fees are lower than what a bank charges.

 Looking for the address of your preferred transfer service?
 For your convenience, we’ve compiled lists of top money transfer services and their brick-and-mortar locations worldwide.

 The information you’ll need for a money transfer will depend on how you’re transferring the money.
 In general, you’ll need:

 To send money to a bank account, you’ll also need:

 WorldRemit and other digital transfer services are ideal if it’s important for your friends or family get your transfer quickly.
-Whereas banks can take 1 to 3 days to complete a transfer, most money transfer services promise nearly immediate transfer times, often within minutes if you pay by credit or debit card.
+Whereas banks can take one to three days to complete a transfer, most money transfer services promise nearly immediate transfer times — often within minutes if you pay by credit or debit card.

 Wherever you are in the world, keep in mind a few safety tips when picking up a transfer: